Aircoookie/WLED-Docs/docs/moonmodules/platformio-entries.md

 ## To do
 * Remove / evaluate (commented) settings from base entries and move to common settings:
+* Above structure is in current setup repeated for other boards / frameworks.
+Need to find a way to not repeat all of this, e.g. by replacing brown and blue settings by others...

 `  -D WLED_USE_MY_CONFIG
   -D WLED_WATCHDOG_TIMEOUT=0 #-D WLED_DISABLE_BROWNOUT_DET